|Tue. Oct 8th 2013|

-Morrow County EMS is accepting applications for the position of EMS Chief.
-A job posting can be found HERE.
+Morrow County EMS is accepting applications for the position of Administrative Clerk.
+Please click HERE for more information.

 As I begin to reflect on the 41 years of Morrow County EMS, I find myself humbled.
 The dedication and compassion of our present and past personnel have truly shown me why this field is a rewarding one.
 Morrow County EMS has continued to grow, by grow I mean that in the truest sense.
 The past has planted seeds of compassion for the sick and injured as well as the dedication to embrace technology to improve our patient care.
 As we continue to grow we must prepare for change in how we deliver care.
 Whether we do it thru Community Paramedicine, Community Outreach or a Tiered System.
 We also must embrace our personnel and the people we serve thru the Ten Principles of Servant Leadership; Listening, Empathy, Healing, Awareness, Persuasion, Conceptualization, Foresight, Stewardship, Commitment to Growth of People and Building a Community.

 As we move forward in EMS we must keep in mind That EMS is still in its infancy stage compared to the Fire Service.
 The earliest known fire department was formed in Ancient Rome by Egnatius Rufus who used his slaves to provide a free fire service.
 The Emperor Augustus established a public fire department in 24 BCE.
 The Fire service has come a long way since then, now its our turn to grow and shine.